 Sony A7R II versus Sony A7R III

-The Sony Alpha A7R II and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in June 2015 and October 2017.
+The Sony Alpha A7R II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in June 2015 and October 2017.
 Both the A7R II and the A7R III are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
 Both cameras offer a resolution of 42.2 megapixel.

-The physical size and weight of the Sony A7R II and the Sony A7R III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Sony A7R II and the Sony A7R III is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony A7R II and the Sony A7R III have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A7R III is slightly heavier (4 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.